ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ~~~~
   /* Upon receiving ACK, fill in delivery rate sample rs. */
   GenerateRateSample(RateSample rs):
-    for each newly SACKed or ACKed packet P
+    for each newly acknowledged packet P
       UpdateRateSample(P, rs)

     /* Clear app-limited field if bubble is ACKed and gone. */